strongdm/scim-integrations/README.md

 Synchronizing groups...
 + Group created: engineering
         + Members:
                 + rodolfo+me3@strongdm.com
-~ Group updated: engineering
+~ Group updated: support
         ~ Members:
                 ~ rodolfo+me2@strongdm.com
 ~ Group deleted: Removeme

 Sync with google IdP finished
 ```

-- For verbose reporting use `-plan` to your command.
+- If you just want to see the plan without applying, run the command above without the `-apply` flag.

-- Currently, to not make an overhead of requests, we defined a limit of 1000 requests per 30s.
+- If you want to set a rate limiter when synchronizing the planned data, just add the `-rate-limiter` flag.
+The limit was defined to 1000 requests per 30s.

 ## Contributing